Performance

 Harp

-Harpists have the opportunity to perform with a wide range of ensembles including chamber groups, the Yale Philharmonia, and New Music New Haven.
-Harp students often compete in the School’s annual Woolsey Hall Concerto Competition, which offers the winners the opportunity to perform with the Yale Philharmonia.
+In addition to weekly lessons and studio classes, harpists have the opportunity to perform with a diverse range of ensembles, including chamber music groups, the Yale Philharmonia, and New Music New Haven.
+Harp students also regularly compete in the school’s annual Woolsey Hall Concerto Competition, which offers winners the opportunity to perform as soloists with the Yale Philharmonia.
+In individual lessons, students work on a broad repertoire that prepares them for international harp competitions and professional orchestral auditions.

 Piano

-Boris Berman, Robert Blocker, Melvin Chen, Elizabeth Parisot, Boris Slutsky, and Wei-Yi Yang, piano; and guests
+Boris Berman (area coordinator), Robert Blocker, Melvin Chen, Alexander Korsantia (visiting), Elizabeth Parisot, and Wei-Yi Yang, piano; and guests

 The main emphasis of the piano program is on solo performance; however, ensemble playing, accompanying, and teaching play an important role in the piano major’s studies at Yale.
 This all-encompassing training is given so that graduates are superbly equipped to make their way in the highly competitive world of music today.
 Each year, every piano student is expected to give at least one solo recital, to perform with instrumentalists and/or singers, and to play chamber and contemporary music.
 There are myriad performing opportunities on campus and beyond.
-Many piano students compete in the School’s annual Woolsey Hall Concerto Competition, which offers the winners the opportunity to perform with the Yale Philharmonia.
-The piano department regularly presents outstanding current and former students in concerts in New York City.
+Many piano students compete in the school’s annual Woolsey Hall Concerto Competition, which offers winners the opportunity to perform as soloists with the Yale Philharmonia.
 An all-Steinway school, the Yale School of Music maintains good grand pianos in all concert halls, studios, and practice rooms; the excellent practice facilities include access to faculty studios for practice.

 Chamber Music